-In order to assist in developing your CE Plan, this information along with personal contact information can be inserted directly into the template titled Identified community and impact assessment form, which is available in Appendix 3.
-Details about how to complete this template are available in Steps 1-3 How to develop a CE Plan.
+In order to assist in developing your community engagement plan, this information along with personal contact information can be inserted directly into the template titled Identified community and impact assessment form, which is available in Appendix 3.
+Details about how to complete this template are available in Steps 1-3 How to develop a community engagement plan.

 The department does not require contact details of community members in the copy of the work plan submitted to the department.
 This information should be retained by the licensee.